-- Suspect drive The drive (or drives) that are removed from a subject's computer, or in the possession of a subject, that will be imaged for later analysis.
-This drive is never analyzed; rather is copied so the analysis can be conducted on the forensic image. - System drive The forensic hard drive used to boot the forensic tower.
-This is the drive which contains the forensic search tools. - Target drive The drive to which information from the suspect drive is being written. - Track Each platter on a disk is divided into thin concentric bands called tracks.
-Tracks are established when the disk is low level formatted. - Upload To send or transmit data from one computer to another computer or network. - URL Universal Resource Locator An address at which documents or other resources can be found on the Web. - Virtual Machine (VM) A software emulation of a computer that executes programs like a real machine. - Volume A mounted partition.
-There may be only one volume on a floppy or ZIP disk, or there may be several on a hard disk. - Wipe a procedure for sanitizing a defined area of digital media by overwriting each byte with a known value. - World Wide Web A group of Internet servers that supports HTML formatting.
-The World Wide Web is one part of the Internet.
+- Suspect Drive The drive (or drives) that are removed from a subject's computer, or in the possession of a subject, that will be imaged for later analysis.
+This drive is never analyzed; rather is copied so the analysis can be conducted on the forensic image. - System Drive The drive that contains the operating system (OS) - System Image Backup of the system drive that contains a clean install of the operating system (OS). - Target Drive A sterile piece of media used to store forensic image(s) and case related data - Track Each platter on a disk is divided into thin concentric bands called tracks.
+Tracks are established when the disk is low level formatted. - Upload To send or transmit data from one computer to another computer or network. - URL Universal Resource Locator An address at which documents or other resources can be found on the Web. - USB Data Interface Module Kit containing the hardware and software need to download the firing information from the USB connection Taser. - USB DPM Connecter from the interface module which plugs into the battery compartment of the USB Taser. - Verification Hash A hash value that is used to ensure data has not been corrupted/changed by comparing the data's hash value to a previously calculated value. - Video Mixdown Duplicate copy of video already created.
+These are generally created to add additional processing to a previously processed video. - VIN Vehicle Identification Number - Virtual Machine (VM) A software emulation of a computer that executes programs like a real machine. - Volatile data stored on a device that is lost when power is removed from the device, Removing power usually resets all binary digits to zero. - Volume A mounted partition.
+There may be only one volume on a floppy or ZIP disk, or there may be several on a hard disk. - Wipe A procedure for sanitizing a defined area of digital media by overwriting each byte with a known value. - World Wide Web A group of Internet servers that supports HTML formatting.
+The World Wide Web is one part of the Internet. - Write-Blocker A read-only software or hardware device that protects the integrity of the original evidence by not allowing any writes or alterations to occur during the acquisition process. - Write Blocking Techniques designed to prevent any modification to digital media during acquisition or browsing. - Write Protection A method by which media content is protected from inadvertent alteration or deletion.